Cliquez ici pour l’article en Français!

 Going with empty pockets: probably a bad idea!

 To finish, avoid going with no savings.
 Not only is there a program fee, but let’s be honest: it would be a shame not to enjoy Bali, and why not the rest of Indonesia while you’re there!
-And although life is super cheap, it can be tricky to find the good deals when you’re new (you also easily get ripped-off…).
+And although life is super cheap, it can be tricky to find the good deals on your first trip here (you also easily get ripped-off…).

 A few words to conclude…